Bede: Boyhood

 At the age of seven, Bede was sent as a puer oblatus to the monastery of Monkwearmouth by his family to be educated by Benedict Biscop and later by Ceolfrith.
 Bede does not say whether it was already intended at that point that he would be a monk.

 It was fairly common in Ireland at this time for young boys, particularly those of noble birth, to be fostered out as an oblate; the practice was also likely to have been common among the Germanic peoples in England.
 Monkwearmouth's sister monastery at Jarrow was founded by Ceolfrith in 682, and Bede probably transferred to Jarrow with Ceolfrith that year.

 The dedication stone for the church had survived as of 1969; it is dated 23 April 685, and as Bede would have been required to assist with menial tasks in his day-to-day life it is possible that he helped in building the original church.
 In 686, plague broke out at Jarrow.
-The Life of Ceolfrith, written in about 710, records that only two surviving monks were capable of singing the full offices; one was Ceolfrith and the other a young boy, who according to the anonymous writer had been taught by Ceolfrith.
-The two managed to do the entire service of the liturgy until others could be trained.
+The Life of Ceolfrith, written around 710, records that only two surviving monks were capable of singing the full office; one was Ceolfrith and the other a young boy, allegedly Ceolfrith's student.
+The two managed to pray the entire horarium until others could be trained.
 The young boy was almost certainly Bede, who would have been about 14.

 Youth

-When Bede was about 17 years old Adomnán, the abbot of Iona Abbey, visited Monkwearmouth and Jarrow.
+When Bede was about 18 years old, Adomnán, the abbot of Iona Abbey, visited Monkwearmouth and Jarrow.
 Bede would probably have met the abbot during this visit, and it may be that Adomnán sparked Bede's interest in the Easter dating controversy.

 In about 692, in Bede's nineteenth year, Bede was ordained a deacon by his diocesan bishop, John, who was Bishop of Hexham.
 The canonical age for the ordination of a deacon was 25; Bede's early ordination may mean that his abilities were considered exceptional, but it is also possible that the minimum age requirement was often disregarded.
 There might have been minor orders ranking below a deacon; but there is no record of whether Bede held any of these offices.
 (Note: Isidore of Seville lists six orders below a deacon, but these orders need not have existed at Monkwearmouth.)